gestom/CosPhi/README.md

 ###Why to study pheromones?
 Pheromones serve as a common means of communication for most animals.
 Using pheromone-based communication, simple life-forms like bees, ants and termites form communities that exhibit complex and intelligent behaviour.
-The phenomena of <i>swarm intelligence</i>, which naturally emerges from interation of large amounts of simple individuals, is in the focus of the swarm robotics research.
+The phenomena of <b>swarm intelligence</b>, which naturally emerges from interation of large amounts of simple individuals, is in the focus of the swarm robotics research.
 Understanding pheromone-based communication is one of the keys that will allow to grasp the priciples that are behind emergence of swarm intelligence.
 So far, pheromone-based communication was either simulated or implemented by different chemical (volatile compounds) and physical (RFID tags, light, sound) cues, which were not able to replicate more complex aspects of pheromones as seen in nature.